 Toys from home can become a problem.
 However, we recognize that something familiar makes transitions easier.
-By all means send a favourite soft, cuddly sleep toy.
+By all means send a favourite soft, cuddly sleep toy, or toy.
+Please keep in mind that we are not liable for the loss or damage of these items.